Skip to content

 "Think of your funnel in the shape of a nail, and be extra strict when qualifying leads to ensure only the customers you can help enter your nurtures.”

-🎧 Lastly, if you're keen to learn more about the different types of sales funnels across teams, listen to this sales podcast episode.
-It explains the dark funnel and how it can improve your lead generation metrics, and sales funnel conversions.
+🎧 Lastly, if you’re keen to learn more about the different types of sales funnels across teams, listen to this sales podcast episode.

-Build your funnel with Cognism
+More buying funnel wins with Cognism

 Here’s how Cognism can help you build your pipeline with the most accurate sales data on the market:

-• Use buyer intent data and sales trigger events to start a conversation with accounts primed to buy.
+- Use buyer intent data, and sales trigger events to start a conversation with accounts primed to buy.